chaws/chaws.me/_posts/2019-04-16-compiling-uboot-for-raspberry-pi-3.markdown

 layout: post
 title:  "Compiling U-Boot for Raspberry Pi 3"
 date:   2019-04-16 07:41:10 -0300
-categories: jekyll update
+categories: en
 ---

 This post is an improvement of [this one][original-post].
-I changed some bits and pieces that I found a bit confusing on the original post.
+I changed some bits and pieces I found a bit confusing on the original post.

 # Introduction

 U-Boot is a multi-platform, open-source, universal boot-loader with comprehensive support for loading and managing boot images, such as the Linux kernel.
 This article is a quick start up guide on porting U-Boot for Raspberry Pi 3 (RPi3) board using an SD card.

 This tutorial is intended for getting u-boot up and running on a raspberry pi 3 model b.
 Hopefully I'll be posting another tutorial showing how to boot a kernel image using u-boot.

 # Requirements